Walupt Lake Campground

 Directions

-From Randle, Washington travel south on State Highway 131 (Forest Roads 23 and 25).
-Veer left in 1 mile at the Y of Forest Road 23 and Forest Road 25.
-Continue to follow Forest Service Road 23 for 17.5 miles then turn left onto Forest Road 21.
+From Randle, Washington, travel south on State Highway 131 (Forest Roads 23 and 25).
+Veer left in 1 mile at the Y onto Forest Road 23.
+Continue on Forest Road 23 for 17.5 miles, then turn left onto Forest Road 21.
 Follow Forest Road 21 for 12.6 miles to the junction of Forest Road 2160.
 Turn right on Forest Road 2160 and arrive at the campground in 4.7 miles.

 Amenities